Updated on October 20, 2017

 Be a Better Time Manager

 In my experience, a daily planner can transform a busy homemaker’s day.
-It helps you balance your housework and your home life so you get more done AND have time to relax.
+It can help you balance your housework and home life so you get more done AND have time to relax.

 “The busier I am, the more I use my planner,” wrote Hooley.
 “It helps me balance homemaking [with other duties] to create a realistic schedule.”